kyma-project/telemetry-manager/.github/pull-request-template.md

 -

-Changes refer to a particular Issues, PRsor Documents:
+Changes refer to a particular Issues, PRs or Documents:

 -